marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_2.md

 ## What's Wrong

-Xamarin's creators wanted to create apps, but didn't funamentally understand them.
+Xamarin's creators wanted to create apps, but didn't fundamentally understand them.
 So when it came to navigation, they implemented what they knew: a web-like UI with irritating and antiquated features:

 <img src="docs/bad_app_design_with_menu.png" width="300" align="right" />